Bogdanp/dramatiq/docs/source/installation.rst

 Installation
 ============

-dramatiq supports Python versions 3.6 and up and is installable via `pip`_ or from source.
+Dramatiq supports Python versions 3.6 and up and is installable via `pip`_ or from source.